sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 .. note:: EdX offers full support for this problem type.

-The multiple choice problem type is a core problem type that can be added to every course.
+The multiple choice problem type is a core problem type that can be added to any course.
 At a minimum, multiple choice problems include a question or prompt and several answer options.
 By adding hints, feedback, or both, you can give learners guidance and help when they work on a problem.